ibm-cloud-docs/openwhisk/cli_install.md

 3. Follow the prompts to select your {{site.data.keyword.cloud_notm}} account.

-## Setting up the {{site.data.keyword.openwhisk_short}} plug-in
+## Setting up the {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cli_plugin_setup}

 To work with {{site.data.keyword.openwhisk_short}}, download and install the CLI plug-in.
 {: shortdesc}

-You can use the plug-in to perform the following tasks.
+You can use the {{site.data.keyword.openwhisk_short}} CLI plug-in to perform the following tasks.

 * Run your code snippets, or actions, on {{site.data.keyword.openwhisk_short}}.
 See [Creating and invoking actions](/docs/openwhisk?topic=cloud-functions-actions).
-* Use triggers and rules to enable your actions to respond to events.
+* Create triggers and rules to enable your actions to respond to events.
 See [Creating triggers and rules](/docs/openwhisk?topic=cloud-functions-triggers).
-* Learn how packages bundle actions and configure external events sources.
+* Bundle actions and configure external events sources.
 See [Create and use packages](/docs/openwhisk?topic=cloud-functions-pkg_ov).
-* Explore the catalog of packages and enhance your applications with external services, such as a [{{site.data.keyword.cloudant}} event source](/docs/openwhisk?topic=cloud-functions-pkg_cloudant).
+* Explore the catalog of packages and enhance your applications with external services.
+See [Adding {{site.data.keyword.cloud_notm}}](/docs/openwhisk?topic=cloud-functions-services).

-{: tip}
+Already have the plug-in but need to update?
+Run `ibmcloud plugin update cloud-functions`.
+{:tip}

+Complete the following steps to install the {{site.data.keyword.openwhisk_short}} CLI plug-in

 1. Install the {{site.data.keyword.openwhisk_short}} plug-in.